Equivalence principle: Tests of the strong equivalence principle

+A tight bound on the effect of nearby gravitational fields on the strong equivalence principle comes from modeling the orbits of binary stars and comparing the results to pulsar timing data.
 In 2014, astronomers discovered a stellar triple system containing a millisecond pulsar PSR J0337+1715 and two white dwarfs orbiting it.
 The system provided them a chance to test the strong equivalence principle in a strong gravitational field with high accuracy.
+If there is any departure from the strong equivalence principle, it is no more than two parts per million.